- Religion and Philosophy

 What is an argument if it is not a swapping of comments triggered by action/reaction, button pushing/reacting to each other’s energies?

 Energies attract each other like magnetic poles.

 I have come to accept that *the other* is my mirror.
 No matter how calm I may appear to me, no matter how my lips may smile, my energy field bounces off yours.
-For example, when you annoy me, it is because something in you triggers something in me that is *about* me.
-And, so, unless I can stay energetically neutral and in the present-moment, I spike – I react, usually negatively – and you and me are locked in a tango that is all too familiar.
+For example, when you annoy me, it is because something in you triggers something in me that is about me.
+And, so, unless I can stay energetically neutral and in the present moment, I spike – I react, usually negatively – and you and I are locked in a tango that is all too familiar.

 Energy: Likes Attracts Likes